joachimprinzbach/BiZEPS/doc/Setup_Part1.md

 But Docker can run within a VM with Linux on Windows.
 This is where boot2docker is used.

+On the long run boo2docker will probably be replaced by [docker machine](https://docs.docker.com/machine/).

 <a name="p1_windows"/>
 #   boot2docker on Windows
 - [boot2docker](https://github.com/boot2docker)